ZHaskell/docs/guide.md

 ## Installation

-To use Z-IO package, for example, add the following lines to your project's cabal file:
+To use Z-Data package, for example, add the following lines to your project's cabal file:

 ```
 ...
-    build-depends:          Z-IO == {{site.data.version.z_version}}.*
+    build-depends:          Z-Data == {{site.data.version.z_version}}.*
 ```

-Now run `cabal build` within your project directory, cabal should be able to download Z-IO dependency automatically.
+Now run `cabal build` within your project directory, cabal should be able to download Z-Data dependency automatically.
 Let's write a simple TCP echo server for example:

 1. Initialize a project with `cabal`.